mole99/tt06-tiny-shader/docs/info.md

 ## How to test

 First set the clock to 25.175 MHz and reset the design.
 For a simple test, simply connect a Tiny VGA to the output Pmod.
-A shader is loaded by default should be displayed via VGA.
+A shader is loaded by default and an image should be displayed via VGA.

 For advanced features, connect an SPI controller to the bidir pmod.
 If ui[0], the mode signal, is set to 0, you can write to the user register via SPI.
 Note that only the last 6 bit are used.